SANerses/JSProjects/README.md

 - Ability to edit and remove todo item
 - Ability to set importand or make todo done
 - Save state into storage to use it after page reload

+---

+## 7. Memory Cards

+Flash card app for learning.
+Display, add and remove memory cards with questions and answers

+## Project Specifications

+- Create flip cards using CSS
+- Create "Add new card" overlay with form
+- Display question cards and flip for answer
+- View prev and next cards
+- Add new cards to local storage
+- Clear all cards from local storage